system76/docs/_articles/switch-from-macos-to-popos.md

 ![show-applications](/images/pop-os-screenshots/show-applications-edited.png)

-In Pop!\_OS, you can show the apps overview by clicking on the icon resembling a grid of dots in the lower-left of the screen at the bottom of the dock.
+In Pop!\_OS, the apps overview can be shown by clicking on the icon resembling a grid of dots in the lower-left of the screen at the bottom of the dock.
 This is the "Show Applications" icon.

   [Return to Table of Contents](#Contents)